 App Stores: Apple Store, Google Play, Microsoft Store

 Render Type: Native.
-An app built for iOS will look and behave like an iOS app.
-An Android app will look and behave like an Android app.
+Apps built for iOS look and behave like iOS apps.
+Android apps look and behave like Android apps.

-Avalonia is an open source XAML based UI library and platform that runs on Windows, Linux, and MacOS.
-It is heavily based on the Windows WPF UI framework.
+Avalonia is an open-source XAML based UI library and platform that runs on Windows, Linux, and OSX.
+The community based it on the Windows WPF UI framework.
 As such, it is mainly targeted for desktop usage and will probably not be a good fit for mobile applications.

 We support Windows, Linux and OSX with experimental mobile support for Android and iOS.

-Platforms: Windows, Linux, and MacOS, and experimental support for iOS, and Android.
+Platforms: Windows, Linux, and OSX, and experimental support for iOS, and Android.
 The technology is mainly .NET Core based.

 App Stores: Unknown.
-It will probably possible to release an Avalonia app via the App Stores.
-But, currently there is no clear documentation or pathway for doing this.
+Releasing an Avalonia app via the App Stores is probably going to be possible in the future.
+However, currently, there is no clear documentation or pathway for doing this.